confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

       <img src="images/sr-cluster.png" width=75% height=75%>
   </div>

-2. Click on **Schemas**.
+2. Click on **Schema Registry**.
 Select your cloud provider and region, and then click on **Enable Schema Registry**.
   <div align="center">
       <img src="images/sr-tab.png" width=75% height=75%>
   </div>

 3. Next, you will create an API Key for Schema Registry.
-From here, click on **Settings** and expand **Schema Registry API access**.
+From here, click on the Edit icon under **API credentials**.
-4. Click on **+ Create Key** and save your API key and secret - you will also need these during the workshop.
+4. Click on **Add key** and save your API key and secret - you will also need these during the workshop.
+Click on **Done**.
-5. **Important**: Make note of where it says *"Make requests to the Schema Registry endpoint using your API key and secret for authentication"*.
+5. **Important**: Make note of the **API endpoint**.
 You will use this endpoint in one of the steps later in the workshop.

 ## **<a name="step-6"></a>Set up and Connect Self Managed Services to Confluent Cloud**